Keep your little pumpkins safe this Halloween. Children and adults can have a spooktacular night of fun with these tips.

 - Do not enter any homes while trick-or-treating.

-Remember that Halloween is the night when kids are more than twice as likely to be hit and killed by a car as any other day of the year.
-Here are a few driving tips to keep in mind:
+It’s a sad fact but children are twice as likely to be hit and killed by a car on Halloween than on any other day of the year.
+Keep these safe driving tips in mind:

 - Slow down and be especially alert in residential neighborhoods.